elodieriou/holbertonschool-low_level_programming/0x0D-preprocessor/README.md

 The #define replace in your source code all words with their corresponding value.

-It is possible to do some small arithmetic in the `#define`: addition (+), subtraction (-), multipli\
-cation (*), division (/) and modulo (%).
+It is possible to do some small arithmetic in the `#define`: addition (+), subtraction (-), multiplication (*), division (/) and modulo (%).

 #### The predefined constants

-In addition to the constants that you can define yourself, there are some constants predefined by th\
+In addition to the constants that you can define yourself, there are some constants predefined by the preprocessor.
-e preprocessor.

-Each of these constans begins and ends with two underscor_ symboles
+Each of these constans begins and ends with two underscor_ symboles:
 * `__LINE__` : gives the number the current line
 * `__FILE__` : gives the name of the current file
 * `__DATE__` : gives the date of the compilation